tsroten/pynlpir/docs/installation.rst

 Installation
 ============

 Installing PyNLPIR is simple.
 PyNLPIR is designed to run on Python 2.7 or 3.
-Because of the included NLPIR library files, it only runs on Windows or GNU/Linux.
+Because of the included NLPIR library files, it only runs on Windows, GNU/Linux, or macOS.

 Pip
 ---